 Stalkers of famous people often have schizoaffective disorder

-X did some reading and told me that people with schizoaffective disorder often believe they are connected to a celebrity’s life as lovers or confidantes, and some will stalk that person.
+She did some reading and told me that people with schizoaffective disorder often believe they are connected to a celebrity’s life as lovers or confidantes, and some will stalk that person.
 John Hinkley is a famous case.
 He believed he was the boyfriend of actress Jodie Foster.
 In her film, “Taxi Driver,” her would-be boyfriend attempted to assassinate the president to impress her.
 Hinckley did the same, and attempted to assassinate then-President Ronald Reagan.
 In prison, Hinkley was diagnosed with schizoaffective disorder.
-The Beatle’s musician, John Lennon, was killed by Mark David Chapman, who believed he was the rock star and John Lennon was impersonating him–Chapman is another person with schizoaffective disorder.
-I was amused that X realized, only then, that her ever-present (invisible) boyfriend was a famous rock star.
+The Beatles musician, John Lennon, was killed by Mark David Chapman, who believed he was the rock star and John Lennon was impersonating him–Chapman is another person with schizoaffective disorder.
+I was amused that she realized, only then, that her ever-present (invisible) boyfriend was a famous rock star.

 Partial complex seizures can simulate symptoms of schizoaffective disorder

 Partial complex seizures of the left temporal lobe (temporal lobe epilepsy) cause, enhance, or simulate symptoms of schizoaffective disorder.
 If your child has not had an EEG, request one.
 If there is seizure activity, it can be treated by anticonvulsants such as Tegretol (carbamazepine).
-This helped to reduce many of X’s symptoms, such as intermittent bouts of terror, seeing auras around people, and color changes in the sky.
+This helped to reduce many of my child’s symptoms, such as intermittent bouts of terror, seeing auras around people, and color changes in the sky.
 (See an abbreviated article with an explanation at the end of this post.)